 House Massey is an ancient Crownlands house ruling from Stonedance on Massey's Hook, sworn directly to Dragonstone.
 Predating the Targaryen Conquest, the Masseys have long been known for their stubborn endurance and uneasy closeness to dragonfire.

-Though the Greens’ rule proved fleeting and the crown ultimately passed to Aegon III Targaryen, House Massey emerged from the Dance scarred in body and reputation alike.
-By 140 AC, they endure as a loyal but watchful vassal of Dragonstone—an old house that remembers dragons not as symbols, but as instruments of loss.
+Though the Greens' rule proved fleeting and the crown ultimately passed to Aegon III Targaryen, House Massey emerged from the Dance scarred in body and memory alike.
+By 140 AC, they endure as a loyal but watchful vassal of Dragonstone — an old house that remembers dragons not as symbols, but as instruments of loss.

 House Massey is said to retain traces of its First Men origins.
 Members are most often dark-haired, with grey or brown eyes and solid, broad builds.
 Their features tend toward the rugged rather than refined, and generations spent along the windswept Hook have left them weathered in look and bearing, marking them as an old and stubborn line among the Crownlands.